BEYOND MATERIAL WEALTH

 Tone your wants and tastes low down enough—

-While that really needed is cheap and is soon done.
+That really needed is cheap and is soon done,

 The most superb beauties are the cheapest, the world over,